factorhouse/slipway/README.md

 Slipway configuration models Jetty instead of exposing a simplified DSL or a new web-server abstraction.
 This allows leverage of Jetty capabilities while providing sensible defaults in a data-oriented way.

-In a very simple sense, Slipway is currently:
+In a simple sense, Slipway is currently:

 * Embedded Jetty 12.1 with native handlers (no Servlet/EE dependencies).
 * Websockets (combining Jetty with [Sente](https://github.com/taoensso/sente)).